MicrosoftDocs/power-automate-docs/articles/sap-integration/env-variables-connection-refs.md

 [This article is pre-release documentation and is subject to change.]

-SAP has several different connection parameters, and it is cumbersome to have to enter these into each Power Automate cloud flow action.
+SAP has multiple connection parameters, and manually entering the parameters into each Power Automate cloud flow action can be time consuming.
 You can now create an environment variable in Power Apps that contains all of the SAP system information.
-Once the environment variable is defined, you can use the environment variable in your SAP actions without having to re-enter all the system information again.
+Once the environment variable is defined, you can reuse it in your SAP actions without having to reenter it again.

 1. Sign in to [Power Apps](<https://go.microsoft.com/fwlink/p/?linkid=2208506>)
 1. [Create an environment variable in a solution](/power-apps/maker/data-platform/environmentvariables#create-an-environment-variable-in-a-solution).